“How do you know that Jesus is God?”

-- Although the documents were written by about 40 authors on three different continents over a period of about 2,000 years, they are coherent in message.
+- Although the documents were written by about 40 authors over a period of about 2,000 years, they are coherent in message.

-- The Bible reports events that were the fulfillment of specific prophecies, and it contains prophecies that have been fulfilled in post-biblical times.
+- The Bible reports events that were the fulfillment of specific prophecies, and it contains prophecies that have been fulfilled in post-Bible times.